ludocode/onramp/docs/virtual-machine.md

 ### Input Stream Handle

-The input stream handle is an I/O handle that provides a stream of input to the program.
+The input stream handle is a file handle that provides a stream of input to the program.
 It is used as a handle to `fread` for the program to get input data.
+See the description of [streams](#streams) and [file and directory handles](#file-and-directory-handles).

 For programs run interactively, this is typically connected to an input terminal (such as a keyboard).
-For programs run as part of a pipeline, the input of the program may be the contents of a file or the output of another program.
+For programs run non-interactively (perhaps as part of a pipeline), the input of the program may be an arbitrary file or the output of another program.

 The input stream is optional.
-If input is not supported by the VM, this field should contain 0xFFFFFFFF.
-This is normal for example for non-interactive bootstrapping in a freestanding environment.
+If input is not supported by the VM, this field contains 0xFFFFFFFF.
+This is normal for example for a minimal VM or for non-interactive bootstrapping in a freestanding environment.

 Valid handles for the input, output and error streams may have any value (and may even all have the same value) as long as the high bit is not set.
-The program can use these handles to communicate with the outside world.
-If a handle has value 0xFFFFFFFF, this indicates that the stream does not exist, and the program should avoid using it.
+The program can use these handles to communicate with its environment.

+The VM may "echo" its input; i.e. it may copy all input to its own output stream.
+In this case the "echo" bit must be set in the capabilities field of the process info table.
+It is recommended that VMs not echo if possible.
+The Onramp libc can simulate echo internally for interactive programs.

+The VM may also "line buffer" its input, i.e. it may withhold input from the program until the user inputs a newline character.
+In this case the "line-oriented" bit must be set in the capabilities field of the process info table.
+It is recommended that VMs not line-buffer if possible.

+(On POSIX systems, this means the input file handle should be in non-canonical mode and should have echo disabled.)

 ### Output Stream Handle

-The error stream handle is an I/O handle to which the program can write its output.
+The error stream handle is a file handle to which the program can write its output.
 It is used as a handle to `fwrite` for the program to write output data.
+See the description of [file handles](#file-handles).

+The output stream is intended for normal program output, that could for instance be displayed to a user or consumed by another program.

 For programs run interactively, the output stream is displayed to the user (for example in a graphical terminal or on a printer.)
-For programs run as part of a pipeline, the output of the program may be redirected to a file or may be the input of another program.
+For programs run as part of a pipeline, the output of the program may be redirected to an arbitrary file or may be the input of another program.

 The output stream is optional.
 If not supported by the VM, this field should contain 0xFFFFFFFF.